wenqiwooo/jlite-compiler-v2/Readme.txt

 This submission consists of the following files and directories:

 tests/
 This directory contains the test and test output files.
+The test cases for Assignment 2 are found in tests/semantic/ directory.

 src/
 This directory contains the source files.